caalzate91/spring-ai-chat-client/README.md

 The project follows a standard Spring Boot structure with the following key components:

-- **src/main/java/com/example/chatclient**: Contains the main application code.
+- **src/main/java/com/springchat/chatclient**: Contains the main application code.
     - **ChatClientApplication.java**: The entry point of the Spring Boot application.
-  - **config/VertexAIConfig.java**: Configuration for integrating with Google Vertex AI.
+    - **config/AppConfig.java**: Application configuration for the chat client.
     - **controller/ChatController.java**: REST controller for handling chat-related requests.
     - **service/ChatService.java**: Business logic for processing messages and interacting with the AI model.
-  - **model/ChatMessage.java**: Represents a message in the chat.
+    - **model/ChatResponse.java**: Represents a chat response.

 - **src/main/resources**: Contains application resources.
-  - **application.properties**: Configuration properties for the Spring application.
+    - **application.yml**: Configuration properties for the Spring application.
-  - **static/**: Directory for static resources like HTML, CSS, and JavaScript files.

-- **src/test/java/com/example/chatclient**: Contains unit tests for the application.
+- **src/test/java/com/springchat/chatclient**: Contains unit tests for the application.

 - **build.gradle**: Gradle build configuration file specifying dependencies and plugins.

 - **Dockerfile**: Instructions for building a Docker image of the application.

 - **cloudbuild.yaml**: Configuration for Google Cloud Build to deploy the application.

-- **swagger-config/swagger-config.yaml**: Configuration for Swagger to generate API documentation.

 ## Getting Started